 Episode #28 - Examining Our Connection to Racism with Dr. Maidenberg

 Welcome to “The Elements of Being” podcast, where I dissect and explore the minds and habits of psychologists, filmmakers, writers, and industry icons.
 Essentially, we examine the mental and emotional narratives and processes that steer the social stream of consciousness….Truly a chance to geek out over the psychology behind human behavior.
-Each episode is a glimpse into the trends and patterns of human behavior and the underlying influences that navigate us into different directions.
-Whether we primarily focus on nutrition or the unconscious, guests share insights, thought-provoking lessons, the nuances of creativity, and the elements of being….us.
+Each episode is a glimpse into the trends and patterns of human behavior, and the underlying influences that guide us in different directions.
+Whether we focus primarily on nutrition or the unconscious, guests share insights, thought-provoking lessons, the nuances of creativity, and the elements of being… us.

 I’m excited to share my genuine and thought-provoking conversation with you.
 Dr. Maidenberg is the president and clinical director of Westchester Group Works, a center for group therapy in Harrison, NY, where she maintains a private practice.